Skip to content

 Module 10 of An Introduction to Buddhism

-Right Effort is when we stop turning away from complexity.
+Right Effort means we stop turning away from complexity.

 Photo by Sumantha Photography, CC BY-SA 4.0